Timișoara: Tourism

-Timișoara is the central point of tourism in the region, attracting 80% of its tourists.
-In the first half of 2017, Timișoara and its surroundings attracted just over 50,000 foreign tourists to the third most visited region in Romania, after Bucharest–Ilfov and Brașov.
+Timișoara constitutes the core of regional tourism, receiving 80% of the area's tourists.
+It draws 250,000–300,000 tourists each year and is distinguished by its safety, quality of hospitality, and gastronomic excellence.
 Recreational tourism (such as city breaks and visits to friends and relatives) accounts for the largest share, followed by business and study tourism.
 The majority of tourists are young, well-educated individuals, primarily from Romania and other European countries.
+The average stay is two nights.
+Among international visitors, Germany constitutes the city's leading inbound market, generating nearly one-quarter of total foreign tourist arrivals and recording the highest average length of stay.

 In 2013, in Timișoara there were 107 accommodation units (comprising 49 hotels, seven hostels, 50 pensions, and an international campsite) totaling 5,547 accommodation places.

+Responsible for promoting Timișoara as an urban tourist destination is Visit Timișoara, established in 2022 at the initiative of Timișoara City Hall.
+In 2026, Timișoara was designated the destination of the year in Romania, a title awarded following a public vote and a decision by a specialized jury.

 Education

 Pre-university education

 Preschool education takes place in 70 kindergartens; the primary education in 47 schools; the secondary education in 36 high schools; the post-secondary education in 11 post-secondary schools; and the master workman education in six foreman schools.
 The school network also includes two special high schools for students with disabilities, three schools of inclusive education, five seminaries, a special school for students with amblyopia, two educational assistance centers and a Waldorf high school.
 The private education system includes an international school and high school with teaching according to the British curriculum, an English-language kindergarten and primary school, as well as a nursery and kindergarten with teaching according to the Finnish curriculum.

 The specificity of pre-university education in Timișoara is the diversity of teaching languages.
 The city's rich multiethnic tradition has been maintained by the schools with teaching in Hungarian (Béla Bartók High School), German (Nikolaus Lenau High School), English (William Shakespeare High School), French (Jean-Louis Calderon High School) and Serbian (Dositej Obradović High School).

 According to a ranking made by the AdmitereLiceu.ro portal in 2020, five high schools in Timișoara are among the top 100 high schools in Romania: Grigore Moisil High School, Constantin Diaconovici Loga National College, National College of Banat, Carmen Sylva National Pedagogical College and Nikolaus Lenau High School.